oguzkopan/careerrougelike/DEMO-VIDEO-SCRIPT.md

 **Visual**: Architecture diagram showing frontend, backend, agents, and Firestore

 **Narration**:
 > "The system consists of a React frontend and Python FastAPI backend, both deployed on Cloud Run.
-Five specialized AI agents—Job Agent, Interview Agent, Task Agent, Grader Agent, and CV Agent—work together through a Workflow Orchestrator.
+Seven specialized AI agents—Job Agent, Interview Agent, Task Agent, Grader Agent, CV Agent, Meeting Generator, and Meeting Evaluator—work together through a Workflow Orchestrator.
 >
-> All agents use Gemini 2.5 Flash for reasoning and communicate through a shared state dictionary, making the entire data flow transparent and debuggable."
+> What makes this unique is the bidirectional relationship between tasks and meetings: completing tasks triggers meetings, and meetings generate follow-up tasks, creating a dynamic workplace simulation.
+All agents use Gemini 2.5 Flash for reasoning."

 **Highlight**:
 - Point to each agent
-- Show data flow arrows
+- Show bidirectional arrows between Task and Meeting agents
 - Emphasize Firestore persistence

 ---